 (Photo: NASA/Public Domain) The year is… let's say it's 42026.
 You're cruising along your regular orbit, minding your own business, when suddenly, your craft's detection system registers a mysterious interloper.
 Are There TWO Nikola Teslas?
 World History Lessons.
 Lesson: Nat. of Sci. mini-lesson: Checks Lab.

 Before Doing this lab, consider doing the NEW High-Tech Version: The E-Mail Lab.
 (Details below under EXTENSIONS AND VARIATIONS.
 TEACHER PREPARATIONS: 1.
 Because this lesson provides an excellent opportunity to understand important elements of the Nature of Science , be sure to read our General Background Information, with our Rationale and our Approach, and tips for Presenting the lessons for maximum effect and Dispelling some of the popular myths about science.
+2. In any of the discussions expected with the class, select a few key items (important concepts) that lend themselves to interpretation, and introduce class to the Think-Pair-Share (TPS) routine dealing with those items.
+3. 4.
+5. 6.
+7.

-2. What the Spanish civil war can reveal about Syria.
+What the Spanish civil war can reveal about Syria.
 As the battle for Aleppo continues unabated, this intense episode in the Syrian civil war harkens back to a vicious battle for another Mediterranean city, Barcelona, during the Spanish civil war.
 July 2016 marked the 80-year anniversary of the outbreak of the conflict in Spain, lasting from 1936 to 1939.
 In July 1936, General Francisco Franco led a rebellion among the Spanish military and his allies, collectively referred to as the Nationalists, against the recently elected left leaning Republican Government.
 The Republican government rallied its military forces to its defence, in addition to anarchist and communist militia, and a civil war ensued.

 I refrain from invoking the cliched phrase, "history repeats itself".
 Rather, this piece, part of a series of articles comparing the Spanish past and Syrian present, will elucidate similar dynamics in civil wars, and illustrate how they end or why they continue to endure.
 World War One: 10 interpretations of who started WW1.
 Image copyright Alamy As nations gear up to mark 100 years since the start of World War One, academic argument still rages over which country was to blame for the conflict.
 Education Secretary for England Michael Gove's recent criticism of how the causes and consequences of the war are taught in schools has only stoked the debate further.
 Here 10 leading historians give their opinion.
 Sir Max Hastings - military historian Germany No one nation deserves all responsibility for the outbreak of war, but Germany seems to me to deserve most.

 It’s not “popular” music, but it’s entrenched within the popular experience.
 It will be no less fashionable tomorrow than it is today.
 And this entire musical idiom is now encapsulated in one person: John Philip Sousa.
 In new Egyptian textbooks, ‘it’s like the revolution didn’t happen’ CAIRO — The omission on Page 5 is glaring.
 In a fifth-grade government textbook, a name has been purged from a list of Egyptian Nobel laureates: Mohamed ElBaradei, who was awarded the 2005 Nobel Peace Prize along with the International Atomic Energy Agency, which he led.
 Three years ago, the former diplomat stepped down as the country’s vice president to protest a violent crackdown by security forces on Islamists.
 The Problem With History Classes.

 What if historians started taking the ‘what if’ seri...
 What if Adolf Hitler’s paintings had been acclaimed, rather than met with faint praise, and he had gone into art instead of politics?
 Have you ever wondered whether John F Kennedy would have such a shining reputation if he had survived his assassination and been elected to a second term?
 The Ethics of Killing Baby Hitler.

 The New York Times Magazine conducted a poll that asked whether its readers could kill an infant Adolf Hitler.
 On Friday afternoon, the publication tweeted its results to the world.
 The Power of Memory in the Civil-Rights Movement.
 ASPEN, Colo. —What makes John Lewis such an important link to the crucial period of the civil-rights period isn’t just that he was there.
 It’s that he can conjure dates, faces, and details from those experiences with such impressive command.
 What Japanese history lessons leave out.
 Japanese people often fail to understand why neighbouring countries harbour a grudge over events that happened in the 1930s and 40s.
 The reason, in many cases, is that they barely learned any 20th Century history.
 I myself only got a full picture when I left Japan and went to school in Australia.
 The Historical Imagination: Collingwood in the Classroom.
 CANADIAN SOCIAL STUDIES VOLUME 38 NUMBER 2, WINTER 2004 www.quasar.ualberta.ca/css Lynn Speer Lemisko.

+Is Erdogan rewriting history?
+Turkish President Recep Tayyip Erdogan has recently come under fire for statements he made on the role of Muslims in history that have been widely construed as blatant - even clumsy - revisionism.
 On November 15, at a conference with Latin American politicians and scholars, Erdogan claimed that "Muslim seafarers" had discovered the Americas three centuries before Italian explorer Christopher Columbus had done.
 The New History Wars.
 The Counterfactual History Review.
 Timothy Ryback’s recent opinion piece in The New York Times, “History Without Hitler?”
 Raises a question that has been posed many times before, but he approaches it from a new angle by asking what it might tell us about the future.
 Bello: Memory is not history.
 Declinism: is the world actually getting worse?